 If you met me IRL (in real life) I might not plunk neatly into the puzzle-shaped slots that my words carve into cyberspace.
 In fact, IRL I get rambly and awkward.
 Okay, maybe you aren’t surprised by that.
 Hmm…. maybe if I realized years ago that I could craft any perceivable version of myself and blast it to the world through social media to convince you it’s true, I might have made myself taller, and by taller I mean Beyonce.

-I started blogging 4 years ago for lots of reasons, most of them don’t hold water years later.
-Other than one: I would be writing anyways.
+I started blogging over 7 years ago for lots of reasons, most of them don’t hold water years later.
+Other than one: I would be writing anyway.